tensor4all/PolynomialQTT.jl/docs/src/index.md

 # PolynomialQTT.jl

 This is the documentation for [PolynomialQTT.jl](https://github.com/tensor4all/PolynomialQTT.jl).
+The code is based on the paper [Multiscale interpolative construction of quantized tensor trains](https://arxiv.org/abs/2311.12554) by  Michael Lindsey.

 ## Installation